EDSU 810: Philosophical/Theoretical Foundations of Sustainability Leadership in Education

-This interdisciplinary course provides a foundation for the development of a personal and professional leadership style grounded in leadership theory and reflective of the influence of the social locations and identities.
-Through exposure to recognized leaders in education and other fields, students will postulate what leadership principles resonate with their area of work and study.
-Students will engage in interdisciplinary analyses of leadership theories and philosophies, and will examine the complex ethical and professional responsibilities within professional and community relationships.
+This interdisciplinary course provides a foundation for the development of a personal and professional leadership style grounded in leadership theory as it pertains to socio-cultural, political, as well as pedagogical and ecological issues.
+Leadership discourses and discussion will be reflective of the influence of the social locations and identities of the actors as well as the dynamics of power, resistance, powerlessness, and efforts to claim citizenship and justice from the grassroots and up.
+Through exposure to recognized leaders in society, ecology, education, and other fields, students will postulate what leadership principles resonate with their area of work and study.
+Students will engage in interdisciplinary analyses of leadership theories and philosophies and will examine the complex ethical and professional responsibilities within professional and community relationships.

-This course is an advanced and in-depth exploration of the issues of power and inequality in U.S. history including, but not limited to, racism, classism, sexism, homophobia, and linguicism.
-The historical survey of equality becomes a foundation for addressing current issues from a variety of perspectives and possibilities.
-Key course concepts for social justice in education include cultural deficit frameworks, meritocracy, whiteness as a social construct, color blindness and race neutrality, micro-aggressions, and politics of epistemology.
-Students will examine historic and contemporary examples of educational institutions as mechanisms of social, political and economic control.
-Examples will include U.S. American Indian boarding schools, school segregation, tracking, and vocational education.
-Students will engage in critical research, analysis, writing and development of programs in their field that strive to end oppressive practices and balance systemic inequities.
+This course is an advanced and in-depth exploration of the issues of power and inequality by addressing current issues from a variety of perspectives, possibilities, and geographies.
+Key course concepts for social justice in education include cultural frameworks, social construct, and politics of epistemology.
+Students will examine historic and contemporary examples of informal and formal educational institutions as mechanisms of social, political, ecological, and economic systems.
+Students will engage in critical research, analysis, writing, and development of programs in their field that strive to balance social justice education and learning as sustainability.

 EDSU 900 Introduction to Doctoral Studies and Sustainability Literacy